-SEO is ever-evolving.
+SEO is an ever-evolving field.
+It’s one of the many aspects that can make it challenging to explain SEO to clients.
 When changes happen, be sure to make your client aware.
 It doesn’t have to be right away – unless it will directly impact their site soon.
-It could be a list of items you round-up for your next sit down or phone call.
+It could be a list of items you round up for your next sit-down or phone call.
 Or, maybe you just wrote a new blog and thought they’d benefit from reading it.
 Send them a link and let them know you were thinking of them and thought they should check it out.

 And while you’re keeping them “in the know,” you are doing your due diligence to stay on your SEO A-game.
 It’s a win-win for everyone.